Sea serpent: Greenland in 1734

 Bing further described this creature as having reddish eyes, almost burning with fire.
 This convinced Bishop Pontoppidan that this was different from the type of sea serpent seen by others.
 From Bing's drawing, Pontoppidan estimated the creature to be considerably shorter than the length of a cable rope, or 100 fathoms (200 m) attested by multiple witnesses, and the pair of fins which were attached "below the waist (liv)" in Pontoppidan's view, was another unusual feature.

 Lee proposed a rational explanation that this sea-serpent was a misapprehended sighting of what was actually the exposed head and one tentacle of a giant squid (Cf. figure above left).

 New York exhibition in 1845

-In 1845, a 35 m long skeleton claimed as belonging to an extinct sea serpent was put on a show in the New York City by Albert C. Koch.
+In 1845, a 35 m long skeleton allegedly belonging to an extinct sea serpent was exhibited in New York City by Albert C. Koch.
 The claim was debunked by Prof. Jeffries Wyman, an anatomist who went to see the skeleton for himself.
 Wyman declared that the skull of the animal had to be mammalian in origin, and that the skeleton was composed of bones of several different animals, including an extinct species of whale.